r0ller/NetBSD-Qt-Notes/README.md

 `perl init-repository`

--NOTE: set emscripten envvars, then:
+-NOTE: set emscripten envvars, (and here it turns out that having the same version of qt source and the installed native is important) then:

-`./configure -xplatform wasm-emscripten -nomake examples -prefix $PWD/qtbase`
+`./configure -qt-host-path /usr/pkg/qt6 -xplatform wasm-emscripten -nomake examples -prefix $PWD/qtbase`

 -once finished, build required modules:
 `make module-qtbase`

--or along with others like:
+-names of other supported modules (https://doc.qt.io/qt-6/wasm.html#supported-qt-modules) can be found here (https://wiki.qt.io/Qt_for_WebAssembly) and can be built in parallel like:
 `make module-qtbase module-qtdeclarative module-qtquickcontrols2`

 -if it gets stuck at qtlibraryinfo_final.o it can be fixed according to this hint: https://git.sailfishos.org/mer-core/qtbase/commit/52d64fca662d0e488801fc40dffdc0a732cfdbd5